ESPRI-Mod/synda/synda/doc/selection_file_parameter_reference.md

 #### protocol

-Select which protocol to use to download the data.
-The two currently supported protocols are http and gridftp.
+http in the only available protocol to download the data.

 Type: string